Ozric Tentacles: Early cassette-only albums

 The first six cassette-only albums were self-released before the band began recording and releasing material on CD under the label.
-These first six albums were released in 1993 as a CD box-set called Vitamin Enhanced.
-The albums were later re-released as a series of three double-disc packages, followed by a remastered reissue of the original box in 2014.
-In 2015, the albums were released as remastered double-LPs.
+These first six albums were released in 1993 as a CD box set called Vitamin Enhanced.
+The albums were later re-released as a series of three double-disc packages, followed by a re-mastered reissue of the original box in 2014.
+In 2015, the albums were released as remastered double LPs.
 In 2021, the six albums were remastered again and reissued with a 48-page book.